Ortham/ortham.github.io/content/posts/2025-04-24-porting-libloot-to-rust.md

 I'm no expert, but I think one of the problems is that Sphinxcontrib-rust has to do its own parsing because rustdoc only produces HTML output, unless you use the unstable `--output-format json` option (fully: `cargo +nightly rustdoc -- -Z unstable-options --output-format json`).
 If that ever gets stabilised then it might allow Sphinxcontrib-rust to match rustdoc's output.

 It's not ideal to have the reference and long-form documentation split like this, but given how easy it is to generate the docs for a Rust library and how standardised Rust API reference docs are, I think it's a reasonable approach.
-If in the future libloot gets published to [crates.io](https://crates.io/), the Sphinx docs might then also link to the docs on [docs.rs](https://docs.rs/).
+The docs for future releases of libloot will also link to the [docs on docs.rs](https://docs.rs/libloot/latest/libloot/).

 ## Increased memory usage 😢